 The Coast Guard proposes to establish temporary special local regulations on specified waters of the Patapsco River, Northwest Harbor, Baltimore, MD.
 The regulations will be in effect from 6 a.m. to 7 p.m. on August 22, 2009.
 In the case of inclement weather this marine event may be postponed and rescheduled for 6 a.m. to 7 p.m. on August 29, 2009.
 The effect of this proposed rule will be to restrict general navigation in the regulated area during the event.
 Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel may enter or remain in the regulated area.
 Vessel traffic will be allowed to transit the regulated area at slow speed between heats, when the Coast Guard Patrol Commander determines it is safe to do so.
 These regulations are needed to control vessel traffic during the event to enhance the safety of participants, spectators and transiting vessels.

 We developed this proposed rule after considering numerous statutes and executive orders related to rulemaking.
 Below we summarize our analyses based on 13 of these statutes or executive orders.

 Regulatory Planning and Review

 The Coast Guard certifies under 5 U.S.C.
-605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-This rule would affect the following entities, some of which might be small entities: the owners or operators of vessels intending to transit or anchor in the effected portions of the Patapsco River during the event.
+605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
+This proposed rule would affect the following entities, some of which might be small entities: the owners or operators of vessels intending to transit or anchor in the effected portions of the Patapsco River during the event.